Commander Shepard: Mass Effect 3

 Shepard has been grounded and stripped of rank by the Alliance before the game starts, due to either working with Cerberus or blowing up a Mass Relay in the Mass Effect 2 DLC pack Arrival.
 After Earth is invaded by the Reapers, the Alliance reinstates them and sends them to ask the Council for help, retaking command of the Alliance-refitted Normandy SR-2.
 Though the Council refuses, they either reinstate or uphold the commander's Spectre status.

-Shepard must then work to forge alliances between the various alien races to ensure the survival of Earth and to stop the Reapers from eradicating all organic life from the galaxy.
+Shepard must then work to forge alliances between the various alien races to ensure the survival of Earth, to fight against Cerberus forces from disrupting the war efforts, and to stop the Reapers from eradicating all organic life from the galaxy.
 Among the major decisions made by the player as part of the branching narrative of Mass Effect 3 include the resolution of the Krogan Genophage storyline, the outcome of the war between the geth and the quarians, and ultimately the fate of the Reapers and the rest of the galactic community.

 Following the conclusion of one of the three original endings of Mass Effect 3, where Shepard activates a superweapon known as the Crucible on the Citadel to deal with the Reapers, the Normandy crashes on a distant planet after being caught in a wave of energy emitted by the Crucible.
 In some of the possible ending scenarios, the crew eulogizes Shepard by putting his or her name on the ship's memorial and flying away.
-If Shepard chose to destroy the Reapers, however, the crew will hesitate placing Shepard's name on the memorial wall.
+If Shepard chose to destroy the Reapers with certain requirements fulfilled, however, the crew will hesitate placing Shepard's name on the memorial wall.
 In one possible ending, the chestpiece of a body with the N7 emblem is shown to be moving, suggesting Shepard might have survived.